bbauska/HTML5-Basics/README.md

 The Page Visibility API enables us to determine the current visibility state of the page.
-The Page Visibility API is especially useful for saving resources and improving performance by letting a page avoid performing unnecessary tasks when the document isn\'t visible.
+The Page Visibility API is especially useful for saving resources and improving performance by letting a page avoid performing unnecessary tasks when the document isn't visible.

 ```javascript
 // document.hidden retuns true if page is not visible.